pidof Command in Linux: Find Process IDs by Name

 How to Use the pidof Command

 There are different implementations of pidof for Red Hat and Debian based distributions.
 On Red Hat distributions, the pidof command is a part of the procps-ng package, while on Debian, it is part of sysvinit-utils.
-We’ll go over the options that are common for both implementations.
+We will go over the options that are common to both implementations.

 The syntax for the pidof command is as follows: